daijro/camoufox/README.md

 ## Features

 - Fingerprint injection (override properties of `navigator`, `window`, `screen`, etc) ✅
-- Patches to avoid Playwright detection ✅
+- Patches to avoid bot detection ✅
-- Custom Playwright Juggler implementation with minimal leaks ✅
+- Custom Playwright Juggler implementation for the latest Firefox ✅
 - Font spoofing & anti-fingerprinting ✅
 - Patches from LibreWolf & Ghostery to remove Mozilla services ✅
 - Optimized for memory and speed ✅